limyifan1/limyifan1.github.io/content.md

 Hi, I'm a software engineer based in Singapore.
-I enjoy reading about technology and other topics, and you can find a list of my weekly readings [here](./readings.html).
+You can find a list of my weekly readings [here](./readings.html).
+You can find me on [GitHub](https://github.com/limyifan1) and [LinkedIn](https://www.linkedin.com/in/yi-fan-lim).